MarcSmithThe15th/ESP32-CROWTRAINER/README.md

 **Disclaimer** : Ensure you secure your Firebase Realtime Database by updating the security rules before deploying this project in a production environment.
 Replace all placeholder values with your actual configuration details.

 ---

-You can now copy and paste this text into your `README.md` file.
-The markdown formatting should be preserved, and all code snippets are properly formatted.
-Let me know if you need any further assistance!